United Technologies told to pay $473 million to U.S. in lawsuit

 (Reuters) - A federal judge has ordered United Technologies Corp (UTX.N) to pay $473 million plus interest for manipulating costs to win U.S. Air Force jet engine contracts in the 1980s.

-Interest on the award could “be a couple or few hundred million dollars,” said Christian Mayes, an analyst at Edward Jones.
-Rates ranged from 6 percent to 8 percent a year and would go back as far as 1986, the ruling said.
+Interest on parts of the award, with rates ranging from 6 percent to 8 percent a year and dating as far back as 1986, could add hundreds of millions of dollars to the judgment.

 Ian Race, a spokesman for United Technologies, said the company would appeal.

-“We strongly disagree with the court’s opinion concerning the Fighter Engine Campaign from the 1980s,” Race said in a statement on Tuesday.
+“We strongly disagree with the court’s opinion concerning the Fighter Engine Campaign from the 1980s,” Race said in a statement.

-Representatives for the Justice Department did not respond to requests for a comment.
+Representatives for the Justice Department did not immediately respond to requests for a comment.

 Rose found United Technologies liable in 2008 under the False Claims Act, a Civil War-era law that allows the federal government to seek reimbursement from companies that submit inflated claims for payment.

-In November 2010, the 6th U.S. Circuit Court of Appeals upheld the liability finding but sent the case back to Rose to determine damages, ultimately leading to Monday’s ruling.
+In November 2010, the 6th U.S. Circuit Court of Appeals upheld the liability finding but sent the case back to Rose to determine damages.

+In his ruling on Monday, Rose awarded $109 million in common law damages plus annual interest.
+He also awarded more than $364 million, largely under False Claims Act authority that allows him to award triple damages.

 “The government should not have paid the amounts that the government proved it paid as a direct result of United Technologies’ fraud,” Rose wrote.

-United Technologies said a government victory could materially hurt its operating results.
-The company posted net income last year of $5.13 billion.

-“Should the government ultimately prevail, the outcome of this matter could result in a material adverse effect on our results of operations in the period in which a liability would be recognized or cash flows for the period in which damages would be paid,” United Technologies said in its filing.

-United Technologies shares closed Tuesday up $1.19 at $96.17 on the New York Stock Exchange.
+United Technologies shares gained 87 cents to $95.87 in morning New York Stock Exchange trading.

 The case is U.S. v.
 United Technologies Corp, U.S. District Court, Southern District of Ohio, No. 99-00093.